aadi350/data-science-syllabus/machine-learning/dim-reduction.md

+# Curse of Dimensionality
+Most points in a high-dimensional hypercube are very close to the border, and the average distance increases as the number of dimensions go up.
+High-dimensional datasets are the risk of being very sparse, as most training instances will be very far each other meaning models fail to generalize adequately.

 # Dimensionality Reduction
 ## Projection
 When training instances lie within a lower-dimensional subspace, these can be mapped by *projecting* onto this subspace.